Chicana feminism: Figure of La Virgen de Guadalupe

 La Virgen de Guadalupe, in the Catholic faith, has long been looked to as an exemplary figure of female sexual purity and motherhood, especially in Mexican and Chicano culture.
 Members of the Chicana feminist movement, such as artist Yolanda Lopez, sought to reclaim the image of La Virgen and deconstruct the ideal that virginity is the only measurement for determining a woman's worth and virtue.
-For women like Lopez, the image of Guadalupe possessed a significance that wasn't pertinent to religion at all.
+For women like Lopez, the image of Guadalupe possessed a significance that was not pertinent to religion at all.

 The figure of La Virgen de Guadalupe is often contrasted with La Malinche, which suppresses Chicana women's sexuality through the patriarchal dichotomy of puta/virgin: the positive role model and the negative one.
 These figures are historically and continuously held up before Mexican women and Chicanas as icons and mirrors in which to examine their own self-image and define their self-esteem.